gocardless/gocardless-pro-java/README.md

 ### Retrying requests

-The library will attempt to retry most failing requests automatically (with the execption of some that are not safe to retry).
+The library will attempt to retry most failing requests automatically (with the exception of some that are not safe to retry).
 If you want to override this behaviour (for example, to provide your own retry mechanism), then you can use the `executeWrapped` method in place of `execute`.
 This returns an `ApiResponse` object, which also gives access to the response status code and headers.

 ### Handling errors